 Woodlynne is a very small borough located in the state of New Jersey.
-With a population of 2,899 people and just one neighborhood, Woodlynne is the 386th largest community in New Jersey.
-Woodlynne has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,909 people and just one neighborhood, Woodlynne is the 386th largest community in New Jersey.
+Woodlynne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Woodlynne is a blue-collar town, with 41.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Woodlynne is generally considered to be a blue-collar town.
+41.21% of the Woodlynne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Woodlynne is a borough of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Woodlynne who work in office and administrative support (12.89%), sales jobs (10.90%), and management occupations (7.29%).

-Despite being a small borough, Woodlynne has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Woodlynne, a lot of people use the bus to get to work every day though Woodlynne is a relatively small borough.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The per capita income in Woodlynne in 2022 was $23,156, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $92,624 for a family of four.
 However, Woodlynne contains both very wealthy and poor people as well.